jillkav/React-Frontend-Assignment-/README.md

 ## Features:

-Dynamic Dashboard: A user-friendly interface for managing [describe specific features, e.g., "roles and permissions"].
+1) Dynamic Dashboard: A user-friendly interface for managing [describe specific features, e.g., "roles and permissions"].
-Responsive Design: Ensures compatibility across various devices and screen sizes.
+2) Responsive Design: Ensures compatibility across various devices and screen sizes.
-API Integration: Fetch and display live data dynamically from a backend service.
-Reusable Components: Modular components for better code reusability and scalability.
+3) Reusable Components: Modular components for better code reusability and scalability.
-Optimized Performance: Implements React hooks and other optimizations for a smooth user experience.
+4) Optimized Performance: Implements React hooks and other optimizations for a smooth user experience.

 ## Prerequisites: